 What it would do: AB 406 would require the application for paid family leave benefits to be translated into all languages other than English spoken by a substantial number of applicants, and would go into effect Jan.
 1, 2025, to coincide with a new application system.

 Why it’s important: Currently the paid family leave application is only available in English, though some forms and brochures are available in other languages.
-The author hopes that making the application available in other languages will help Californians who speak another language at home obtain access to paid family leave.Bill status: Passed both houses.
-On governor's desk.
+The author hopes that making the application available in other languages will help Californians who speak another language at home obtain access to paid family leave.Bill status: Gov. Newsom signed the bill on Sept.
+30, 2019.

 Paid pregnancy leave for teachers (AB 500)